TPC Danzante Bay

 Originally available to play only for hotel magnate Steve Wynn and his handpicked casino guests, it’s now available to any guest of the MGM Resorts in Las Vegas who’s willing to pony up for the incredible course.

 A truly unique achievement planted in the desert outside of Las Vegas, Shadow Creek is one of the most expensive, best golf courses ever built, reportedly requiring more than $60 million to complete in 1989.
 But that’s what it took to transform a barren desert into a lush oasis of clear blue waterfalls and deep green fairways, with more than 21,000 trees planted during construction.

 Originally available to play only for hotel magnate Steve Wynn and his handpicked casino guests, it’s now available to any guest of the MGM Resorts in Las Vegas who’s willing to pony up for the incredible course.
 Most recently in the news for the much-publicized pay-per-view match of Phil vs. Tiger, Shadow Creek is becoming less of a secret gem and more of a well-known luxury bucket list golf course.

 STREAMSONG BLACK | Streamsong, FL

-This course from Olympic golf course designer Gil Hanse is a stunningly beautiful par 73 championship course that opened in 2018 and was quickly named Best New Course of 2018 by Golf Digest.
+This course from one of the best golf course designers Gil Hanse is a stunningly beautiful par 73 championship course that opened in 2018 and was quickly named Best New Course of 2018 by Golf Digest.
 Complete with a breezy 7-hole warmup loop, Streamsong Black is a classic but one-of-a-kind golf experience, with gigantic, dynamic greens and breathtaking panoramic vistas.